 - Large Chinese electronics manufacturer Foxconn, which produces a lot of various gadgets for big name brands, including all Apple products, traditionally employs manual labour on its assembly plants, specifically because putting a lot of former Chinese peasants, orphans and abandoned little girls into a sweatshop and running them till they drop is much, much cheaper than investing into a First World Japanese-style automated assembly line.
 This also means that Chinese "Gross Domestic Product = economic development" is actually a misunderstanding: GDP is only the average value of the products that go out of the country (e.g. Apple products and cheap toys), while real economic development is more accurately measured through Per Capita Income (as in, the actual profits for the average prole), and guess what, said Chinese peasants and little girls have almost the same minimum wage PCI as third world countries, while the GDP profits goes to executives at Foxconn and then Apple.

-As time passed on, though, overall Chinese economic growth meant that fewer and fewer people are willing to tolerate harsh working conditions and meager pay, so the labour unrest became a problem for the company.
-Add to that the calls for product boycotting from the labour action groups and displeasure from the brands itselves, who are conscious about their image, — and cue the news that Foxconn is investing astronomical sums into the automated assembly.
+As time passed on, though, overall Chinese economic growth meant that fewer and fewer people are willing to tolerate harsh working conditions and meager pay, so the labor unrest became a problem for the company.
+Add to that the calls for product boycotting from the labor action groups and displeasure from the brands themselves, who are conscious about their image and cue the news that Foxconn is investing astronomical sums into the automated assembly.
 Robots may be more expensive in the long run, but they don't make a fuss and don't beat the managers half to death.